eliaswendt/mcfp-optimizer/README.md

 # just generate the documentation
 $ cargo doc

-# generate the documentation and open in (in browser)
+# generate the documentation and open it in browser
 $ cargo doc --open
 ```